 How to Start a Vending Machine Business

 Have you ever considered the business behind your break-room snacks?
-If you are looking for a new business opportunity that requires no special skills or training, can be done part-time and/or as a home-based business, and can get your whole family involved, you may have just found it.
-How about starting a vending machine business might be the perfect fit.
+If you are looking for a new business opportunity that requires no special skills or training, can be done part-time and as a home-based business, and can even involve your whole family, a vending machine business might be the perfect fit.

 Just in case you are thinking of vending machines as mere dispensers of chocolate bars and soda pop, think again:

 - Healthier snack options continue to expand, accounting for 7.6% of sales in 2018.
 In fact, some locales have legislation in place to mandate healthier choices in food/drink vending machines.

 - The newest pizza vending machines can deliver a pizza cooked to perfection in under three minutes, with a choice of three toppings.